-- Full members of the Finnish Society of Forest Science with membership payments on date should consult the Managing Editor for information on the member waiver programme.
+- Full members of the Finnish Society of Forest Science with membership payments on date may publish one free arcticle per year as the first author.
+Members should consult the Managing Editor for more information on the member waiver programme.

 All manuscript submitted before 31 December 2017 mid-night Finnish time (GMT + 2) will be published free of charge if accepted.